Suicide in adolescents

 In the literature, exposure to self-harm in others is increasingly seen as a factor reliably distinguishing between young people with suicidal ideation and making an attempt.

-Results / findings
+Results / findings of the paper

 This is a UK population-based study (N = 4,772).
 Factors that most clearly differentiated between those with a history of ideation and attempts at age 16 years were: